 - Automation obtains measurements at frequent intervals, increasing both reliability and confidence in the data.

 Settlement plates are installed at specified locations within the wick drain grid.
 A basic settlement plate consists of a plate and a riser pipe that can be extended upwards as fill is placed.
 Settlement is traditionally monitored by surveying the top of the riser pipe.

-AMTS System & GeoCloud Gateway
+AMTS Monitoring System

-The AMTS is mounted on a gravity-base tower placed with line-of-sight to the settlement plate prisms.
-It obtains measurements at regular intervals and transmits them to the internet via a cellular modem.
+The AMTS monitoring system is typically mounted on a gravity-base tower that provides line-of-sight to many settlement plate prisms.
+The AMTS obtains high precision elevation measurements at regular intervals and transmits them to the internet via a cellular modem.